Carleslc/Simple-YAML/README.md

 ## Dependencies

-This API uses _SnakeYAML_, which is already included in **Simple-YAML-1.7.2.jar**, so you don't have to worry about anything more than putting up the jar as dependency on your project.
+This API uses _SnakeYAML_, which is already included in the [latest Simple-Yaml.jar](https://github.com/Carleslc/Simple-YAML/releases), so you don't have to worry about anything more than putting up the jar as a dependency on your project.

 * [SnakeYAML](https://bitbucket.org/asomov/snakeyaml)
     + [Javadoc](http://javadox.com/org.yaml/snakeyaml/1.15/overview-summary.html)